 Although a grantor may name himself as trustee of a living trust during his lifetime, he should name a successor trustee to act when he is disabled or deceased.
 At the grantor's death, the successor trustee must distribute the assets of the trust in accordance with the directions in the trust document.
 In many states, certain people must be notified at the death of the grantor.

 Trusts have important tax, governmental assistance, probate, and personal ramifications.
-It's best to consult an experienced trust attorney who can help with any stage of the process -- from preliminary discussions to execution of trust documents -- may be advisable.
-Have a local estate planning attorney review your particular legal needs at no charge.
+It's best to consult an experienced trust attorney who can help with any stage of the process, from preliminary discussions to execution of trust documents.